We tested over 200 strategies. Almost all of them lost to this one. Backtested 2007-2026: $50,000 → $1,732,645.

 Every month, without fail, without emotion.
 The automation never forgets and never second-guesses.

 The big one.
 In a down year most people panic and sell, locking in the loss.
-The algorithm simply holds.
+Bedrock never panic-sells; it holds through ordinary dips and steps to safety only by rule, in a genuine crisis.